kumahq/kuma/docs/madr/decisions/031-automatic-rechable-services.md

     A-->D
 ```

-This is simply A can talk to anyone, this could be either adding and outgoing edge from this service to every other service or having it on a list called allOutgoing and
-not bothering to trim the configuration.
+This is simply `A` can talk to anyone, this could be either adding and outgoing edge from this service to every other service or having it on a list called allOutgoing and not bothering to trim the configuration.

 3. `MeshService/MeshService` - already talked about, this is the easy case

 4. `MeshServiceSubset`

-There are two options here:
-1. We could treat it as just `MeshService` and include everything, it will probably be just a small overhead in Endpoints
-2. We could trim the endpoints based on the tags

-For 2. we would probably need to reuse the policy matching mechanism while doing the graph computation.
+Unfortunately there is one option here,
+we need to treat `MeshServiceSubset` just like `MeshService`.
+This is because we can't trim individual endpoints because the data is not available at that point, and
+we have to accept the fact that we will miss out on (small) parts of the config that could be trimmed.

 5. `MeshSubset`

 This one is a bit more tricky because the potential radious is a bit bigger.
-The approaches are the same as in `MeshServiceSubset`.
+The approach has to be the same as in `MeshServiceSubset`, meaning: treat `MeshSubset` as just `Mesh`.

-Do people really use `MeshSubset` for MeshTrafficPermission?
+There is a case that makes sense using `k8s.kuma.io/namespace: xyz` to allow only traffic from a specific namespace,
+so this needs to be documented that it won't improve the performance.

 #### Migration